sackosoft/zig-codecs/README.md

 ## License

-The algorithms, tests and other artifacts in `zig-bitops` are licensed under the MIT License:
+The algorithms, tests and other artifacts in `zig-codecs` are licensed under the MIT License:

 ```
 Copyright (c) 2025 Theodore Sackos